kettek/treefiddy/README.md

 # treefiddy
 ![tree fiddy](treefiddy.png)

-⚠  treefiddy is a work-in-progress and may have breaking changes at any point until official release ⚠

-Tree-centric and directory-rooted file explorer in the vein of an IDE's file browser/picker.
+**treefiddy** is a tree-centric and directory-rooted file explorer in the vein of an IDE's file browser/picker.
 Written so I could use as the file picker in [zide](https://github.com/josephschmitt/zide).
-Existing options didn't play well with mouse use and/or were only pseudo tree-based at best..
+Existing options didn't play well with mouse use and/or were only pseudo tree-based at best.

+⚠  treefiddy is a work-in-progress and may have breaking changes at any point until official release.

 ## Features
   * Tree view rooted to path provided by the first argument or cwd.